nancyletranx3/Amazon-Product-Reviews/index.md

 - **This is the model we want to use for deployment**

 ## Build the chosen model using the whole dataset
-We will make predictions on the entire dataset using the model we have chosen.
+I made predictions on the entire dataset using the model I have chosen.

 ![image](https://user-images.githubusercontent.com/62524529/127019551-ac7cf0c1-115f-4b3f-8169-980bf9905fd0.png)

 ## Next Steps:
-To improve the accuracy score even more, we could look deeper into some reviews to manually add any additional stop words that could help improve our model.
+To improve the accuracy score even more, I could look deeper into some reviews to manually add any additional stop words that could help improve my model.